 5. To See or Not to See the Tuna Auctions

-Speaking of tuna auctions, as one of our viewers – Claire from New York City – asked us, “Is it really worth waking up at 3 AM to see the tuna auctions?”
+Speaking of the tuna auctions, as one of our viewers asked us, “Is it worth waking up at 3:00 am to see the tuna auctions?”

-The answer is not clear cut, but if you don’t mind waking up around 3:00 am then you may want to at least consider going.
+The answer is not clear cut, but if you don’t mind waking up very early (e.g., around 2:00 or 3:00 am) then you may want to at least consider going.

-However, it is very important to note that you do NOT need to see the tuna auctions to enjoy Tsukiji Market.
-In fact, most people who visit Tsukiji come later in the morning, around 7:00, 8:00 or 9:00 AM.
+However, it’s important to note that you do not need to see the tuna auctions to experience Tsukiji, and most people who visit the market tend to do so later in the morning.

 Registration takes place on the 1st floor of the aptly-named Fish Information Center (Osakana Fukyu Center), located by the market’s Kachidoki Bridge entrance (Kachidoki Hashi), off Harumi Dori street (see the point marked on this map):

-Don’t enter the inner wholesale market until it officially opens to visitors at 10:00 am (formerly 9:00 am, prior to July 1st when regulations changed).
-If you arrive earlier you can spend as much time as you like exploring the fascinating outer market, which is full of shops and little restaurants.
+Don’t enter the inner market until it officially opens to visitors at 10:00 am.
+If you arrive earlier you can spend as much time as you like exploring the fantastic outer market (more on the jogai above).